Claims Over Dividend Prescription

 Effect

-Amparo relief was denied; Villamorey was ordered to pay costs, and its attorney was fined Q1,000.
+Amparo relief was denied, costs were imposed, and Villamorey’s attorney was fined Q1,000.

 Eighth Multi-Judge First Instance Civil Court